Koy973/aleph_hackthon/README.md

 ## Contact Us

 If you have any questions, feedback, or suggestions, feel free to reach out to us.
-You can contact the project team via email at [team@mail.com](mailto:team@alephhackathon.com) or join us on [Discord](link).
+You can contact the project team via email at [zouhairiiadam@gmail.com](mailto:zouhairiiadam@gmail.com), [hugolebelzic@protonmail.com](mailto:hugolebelzic@protonmail.com) and [koyan.laures-ribal@epita.fr](mailto:koyan.laures-ribal@epita.fr).

 Let's revolutionize the world of AI together with decentralized innovation! 🚀